 The Executive MBA in Aboriginal Business and Leadership explores contemporary business issues and knowledge while recognizing that the traditional protocols and ways of understanding the world are also growing and changing as new generations assume responsibility for moving forward.
 The program includes the core concepts and knowledge included in most MBA programs, but recognizes that traditional knowledge also plays a significant role in aboriginal leadership and decision making.
 It is designed for Aboriginal and non-Aboriginal students working within this context.

 The Beedie School has many years of experience customizing programs and courses to meet the needs of individual students and is used to working with adults who have already proved themselves but want to enhance their capacities.
 The EMBA in Aboriginal Business and Leadership program is now recruiting its third cohort for September 2016.
 The first cohort successfully graduated with an MBA degree in June 2015.

 The students and faculty of the EMBA in Aboriginal Business and Leadership hosted a lecture with Dr. Stephen Cornell in October 2013 as part of the program.
 A panel of three joined Dr. Cornell in a discussion: Dr. Sophie Pierre, Chief Commissioner of the B.C.
 Treaty Commission, Lori Simcox, Senior Manager Tsleil Waututh Nation Economic Development, and Dr. Doug McArthur, SFU School of Public Policy.

 Professor Stephen Cornell is teaching in the EMBA in Aboriginal Business and Leadership program.
-He is the Co-Director, Harvard Project on American Indian Economic Development at Professor of Sociology and of Government and Public Policy, the Director of the Udall Center for Studies in Public Policy at the University of Arizona, as well as a faculty associate with the Native Nations Institute for Leadership, Management, and Policy.
+He is the Co-Director, Harvard Project on American Indian Economic Development; Professor of Sociology and of Government and Public Policy at the University of Arizona, Director of the Udall Center for Studies in Public Policy at the University of Arizona; as well as a faculty associate with the Native Nations Institute for Leadership, Management, and Policy.